 It is almost August.
 The month in which my parents would always load me and my siblings up in the car and we would head to the east coast for vacation.
 It was as much a search for a cool ocean breeze as it was a temporary reprieve from the mundane everyday Midwest.
 Sometimes while … Continue reading The Lobster Roll’s Better More Lovable Brother

 Today was supposed to be a day off from running or lifting but sometimes you just know it’s best to go ahead and put on your favorite running shoes, put your favorite song list on the iPhone, and get it done.
 It feels better to do it than not.

 My favorite kind of coleslaw is the classic, creamy variety; it comforts me because I grew up eating it at a mom-and-pop catfish bar whose coleslaw was second to none.
 Their version was made with finely grated cabbage and bright orange ribbons of carrot.
 It was a bit tart and a little sharp — the way horseradish can be — because the cabbage was freshly grated.
 It paired perfectly with deep-fried catfish, whose crispy tails tasted of bacon.
 This is the slaw by which I judge all others.
-Continue reading “Classic Creamy Coleslaw
+Continue reading “Classic Creamy Coleslaw”

 Now that picnic season is upon us, I get nostalgic over classic summertime fare.
 There is nothing quite like a family reunion over fried chicken and a potluck dinner, tables threatening to buckle under the weight of all the CorningWare and Pyrex.

 All summer I have been grilling vegetables for salads.
 Mostly zucchini and summer squash; I char it deeply and then chop it and toss it with basil, lemon juice, and olive oil, in sort of a grilled chopped salad.
 It captures all the flavors of early summer one could want.
 But at some point, either the zucchini or I tire and the dish no longer appears on the table.
 At least not until next summer, when the annual craving for these flavors peaks again.
-Continue reading “Everything but the Hamburger, Special Sauce Included
+Continue reading “Everything but the Hamburger, Special Sauce Included”